-Business line of credit rates in 2026 are directly tied to the Federal Reserve's rate environment — and after the aggressive hiking cycle of 2022–2023 and the modest easing of 2024–2025, the prime rate has stabilized at approximately 7.5%.
-That number is the floor for most bank LOC pricing, with spreads added on top based on your credit profile, business history, and the lender's own cost of capital.
+Business line of credit rates in 2026 are directly tied to the Federal Reserve's rate environment.
+After the aggressive hiking cycle of 2022–2023 and the modest easing of 2024–2025, the prime rate has stabilized at approximately 7.5%.

-The range across lender types is wide: a strong borrower at a community bank might pay 8.5–10% APR on a $500K LOC, while the same business using an online lender for convenience could pay 20–28% for a $150K line.
-Understanding where you fall in that spectrum — and why — is worth real money over the life of a LOC relationship.
+The range across lender types is wide.
+A strong borrower at a community bank might pay 8.5–10% APR on a $500K LOC, while an online lender could charge 20–28% for a $150K line.

 April 2026 Rate Snapshot